SC-DevTeam/Pinocchio/README.md

 # What's working:

 * Clash Royale patcher
+* Clash of Clans patcher
 * Clash Royale proxy
+* Clash of Clans proxy
 * Protocol definitions and parser

 # TODO
-* Make proxy and patcher abstract for all the games
 * Port all the messages from the know ones to Pinocchio java mapper
+* Make proxy and patchers for bb and hh
+* Make utils to rebuild messages

 # How to start
 ```java -jar Pinocchio.jar```